From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Evaluation Metrics

-Yang et al. \cite{yang2024sneakyprompt} propose three complementary evaluation metrics to comprehensively assess the effectiveness and efficiency of SneakyPrompt in bypassing safety filters: (1) Bypass Rate: Measures the proportion of adversarial prompts that successfully evade safety filters, distinguishing between one-time attacks and reusable attacks.
-(2) FID (Fréchet Inception Distance) Score : Evaluates the semantic similarity between generated images and target images—lower FID scores indicate higher semantic similarity.
-(3) Number of Online Queries: Tracks the query count required to search for adversarial prompts in text-to-image models—fewer queries signify higher attack efficiency.
-These metrics collectively assess SneakyPrompt's effectiveness and efficiency in bypassing safety filters.
-Subsequently, Dong et al. \cite{dong2024jailbreaking} adopt the same approach, using FID scores to evaluate the semantic similarity of Atlas's jailbreak responses.
-Higher bypass rates and lower FID scores typically indicate stronger attack capabilities, reflecting Atlas's semantic fidelity in generated content and attack efficiency.
-Similar to Perspective API, Wang et al. \cite{wang2024white} leverage the Detoxify classifier to compute toxicity scores across multiple attributes, ranging from 0 (least toxic) to 1 (most toxic).
-Using this classifier, they quantify the effectiveness of the UMK jailbreak framework in generating harmful content and compare it with existing attack methods.
-This metric not only measures the potency of multimodal attacks but also visually demonstrates their advantages over unimodal attacks.
+Yang et al. \cite{yang2024sneakyprompt} propose three metrics to evaluate SneakyPrompt's effectiveness in bypassing safety filters: (1) Bypass Rate, which measures the success of adversarial prompts in evading filters, distinguishing one-time from reusable attacks; (2) FID Score, which assesses the semantic similarity between generated and target images, with lower scores indicating higher similarity; and (3) Number of Online Queries, tracking the query count needed to find adversarial prompts, where fewer queries indicate higher efficiency.
+These metrics together assess both effectiveness and efficiency.
+Dong et al. \cite{dong2024jailbreaking} use FID scores to evaluate Atlas’s jailbreak responses, where higher bypass rates and lower FID scores indicate stronger attack capabilities and better semantic fidelity.
+Wang et al. \cite{wang2024white} use the Detoxify classifier to compute toxicity scores, comparing the effectiveness of the UMK jailbreak framework with other attack methods.
+This metric highlights the potency of multimodal attacks and their advantages over unimodal ones.